 When the pepper has fried add bay leaves and the washed or parboiled rice.
-This step could be done in two ways; add stock or water first before rice or add rice then the stock/water.
+This step could be done in two ways; add stock or water first before rice and bring to a boil or add rice then the stock/water.

 Add the chicken stock or water enough to cover the rice.
-Depending on the type of rice you're using you might need to add more or less water to the rice mixture while cooking (I used 2.5 measuring cups), or if you're not sure, add the liquid as you cook.
+Depending on the type of rice you're using you might need to add more or less water to the rice mixture while cooking (I used 2.5 measuring cups), or if you're not sure just make sure the rice is covered with liquid.
 Add seasoning cube and salt.

-If you're using chicken stock be gentle with the seasoning so you don't over seasoning the rice, also if you're using water you need to add more seasoning.
+If you're using chicken stock be gentle with the seasoning so you don't over seasoning the rice, also if you're using water you need to use your seasoning just right.

-Cover with foil to trap in the steam (you need mostly steam to cook the rice and not the liquid) then cover with the pot cover and cook.
-(Mine took 25 minutes in total)
+Cover with foil to trap in the steam (you need mostly steam to cook jollof rice and not the liquid) then cover with the pot cover and cook.
+(Mine took 25 minutes in total on low heat)

 In the final two minutes add butter, sliced onions, sliced tomatoes the remaining white pepper, and ginger.
 If it is not soft enough add a little bit of stock or water.